top of page

 Diane O'Leary, PhD

-Independent Researcher (disabled by chronic disease)
+Independent Researcher (episodically disabled by chronic disease)

 Adjunct Full Professor in Philosophy